-Let's look at the flip side, where we ‘Teach a Man to Fish'… Not only does the man become self-sufficient and becomes able to survive without being provided for, but he has a sense of achievement and fulfillment which is priceless.
+Let's look at the flip side, where we ‘Teach a Man to Fish'… Not only does the man become self-sufficient and become able to survive without being provided for, but he has a sense of achievement and fulfillment which is priceless.

-How good does an angler feel as he pulls a fish from the water?
+How well does an angler feel as he pulls a fish from the water?
 Much better than when one is placed generously in front of him, merely to eat.
 People need to be valued for who they are and what they are capable of achieving.

 We help them best when we ‘Teach Them How to Fish'.
-What I am going to do now is explain how to fish and become self-reliant, in eight not so easy steps.
+What I am going to do now is explain how to fish and become self-reliant, in eight not-so-easy steps.

 You must avoid following popular opinion and avoid conforming to the weak and highly vulnerable will of the majority.

-Trust your own instincts, ideas, principles and common sense.
+Trust your own instincts, ideas, principles, and common sense.
 If you follow these gut feelings, you will come to your own personal conclusions.
 Be open to new thoughts and ideas but do not be ashamed if you do not follow the crowd.